Perfect Dark: Production

 The soundtrack was primarily composed by Grant Kirkhope, who replaced Norgate after his departure.
 Writing sci-fi music was a new and enjoyable experience for Kirkhope, as he had mainly worked on Banjo-Kazooie at the time.
 While he took inspiration from Blade Runner and the whistling sound of "The X-Files" theme song, he reused much of Norgate's sample set, especially peculiar sci-fi noises he had created.
 One of Norgate's few contributions to the final Perfect Dark score was the theme of the first level.
 A third composer, David Clynick, composed the game's cinematic sequence while Kirkhope was working on Donkey Kong 64 and Banjo-Tooie.
 The game supports 16x9 widescreen and Dolby surround sound, and features voice acting for all in-game and cutscene dialogue.
-Nintendo wanted an American actress to voice Joanna Dark, but the role ultimately went to composer Eveline Fischer.
+Nintendo wanted an American actress to voice Joanna Dark, but the role ultimately went to British composer Eveline Fischer.
 Because Perfect Dark features more than 45 minutes of voiced cutscenes, the game was shipped in a 32 MB cartridge.